 Yes, you have to be careful but I wouldn’t describe this beautiful country as dangerous at all.

-Of course you should comply with some “rules”or as you might wanna call them “common sense”.
+Of course, you should comply with some rules or common sense as you might wanna call it.

 - You shouldn’t carry big amounts of money with you and especially don’t show them in public